 "After 1951 he didn’t make any other dress models as he had a lot of work with car drawings."

-Part III: The Beginning of His Automobile Design Period
+Part IV: The Beginning of His Automobile Design Period

 To solicit employment by the 1950 period, Scaglione turned to calling design executives to initiate an appointment, as he learned it was better to speak personally, display his sketches and provide commentary about each one.